If you’re planning a vacation in Thailand, our travel guide will help you decide where and when to go and what to do whilst you’re there.

 Guests are spoilt for choice when it comes to dining options as there are 10 restaurants and bars across the resort, including renowned Japanese Teppanyaki steakhouse, Benihana, and Polynesian bar and Pacific Rim restaurant, Trader Vic’s.

-Anantara Riverside Resort is a Wayfairer favourite and we think that it is a perfect option for those who want to stay in central Bangkok, but still enjoy a little peace and tranquillity.
+Anantara Riverside Resort is a Wayfairer favorite and we think that it is a perfect option for those who want to stay in central Bangkok, but still enjoy a little peace and tranquility.

 Our Jungle House, Khao Sok